 Choosing the best car seat for your child can be a difficult task.
-Every parent wants to ensure their children are as safe and comfortable as possible in the event of an accident on the road or on an aeroplane.
-Travelling with infants is also tricky, but travelling on infant plane seats poses additional challenges.
-There are three types of planes: commercial, charter and private.
+Every parent wants to ensure their children are as safe and comfortable as possible in the event of an accident on the road or on an airplane.
+Traveling with infants is also tricky, but traveling on infant plane seats poses additional challenges.
+There are three types of planes: commercial, charter, and private.

 – Commercial planes have more restrictions because they are for the public, so there is a strict policy on whether an infant can be seated in their own seat with a lap belt or if you must hold them the entire flight.
 If your child weighs up to 20 pounds (approximately three years old), then